-where $A,B,C$ are matrices in $\M_n$.
-This problem have been firstly introduced in \cite{Seeger11} with various important applications highlighted.
-We denote the problem \cref{prob:QEiCP} as QEiCP($A,B,C$), the $\lambda$-component of its solution is called a \emph{quadratic complementary eigenvalue} of the triplet $(A,B,C)$, and the $x$-component of its solution is called a \emph{quadratic complementary eigenvector} of $(A,B,C)$ associated to $\lambda$.
+This problem has been introduced in \cite{Seeger11} where some applications were highlighted.
+We denote the problem (\ref{prob:QEiCP}) as QEiCP($A,B,C$).
+In any solution $(\lambda,x)$ of QEiCP, the $\lambda$-component is a \emph{quadratic complementary eigenvalue} and the $x$-component is a \emph{quadratic complementary eigenvector} of $(A,B,C)$ associated to $\lambda$.

-Particularly, the classical Eigenvalue Complementarity Problem (EiCP) \cite{Seeger99} could be considered as a special case of QEiCP when the matrix $A$ is null (i.e., EiCP($B,C$) = QEiCP($0,B,C$)).
-The EiCP of both \emph{symmetric} and \emph{asymmetric} cases (EiCP is symmetric if and only if the matrices $B$ and $C$ are symmetric; otherwise EiCP is asymmetric) have been investigated in many literatures and a number of algorithms have been proposed for solving EiCP and its extensions, see e.g. \cite{Adly11,Adly15,Bras12,Fernandes14,Judice07,Judice08,Judice09,Lethi12,Niu12,Pinto10,Queiroz03}.